sheenanick/fitness-app/README.md

 * Create a virtual device in Android Studio and run the application
 * Or connect an Android device to your computer and run the application on the device

+## Known Bugs

+* Calendar is still highlighted even when all exercises have been deleted for that day.

 ## Support and Contact Details

 Please feel free to contact sheenanick@gmail.com if you have any issues or questions, ideas or concerns.